elephantscale/es-training-new/kafka/slides/Kafka-API.md

  * Duplicate Events

-     - This is ok if processing is  **'idempotent** ' (duplicate processing doesn't have any side effects)
+     - This is ok if processing is  **'idempotent'** (duplicate processing does not have any side effects)

         * e.g. saving an event to a database that over-writes the previous record (does not create duplicate records)